Skip to content

 • Linux: ~/.config/amp/settings.json

-Add the amp.mcpServers setting with your Gram-hosted MCP server details to the configuration file:
+Add the amp.mcpServers setting with your Taskmaster MCP server configuration from the Creating a Taskmaster MCP server guide to the configuration file.

 {